phasegenomics/FALCON-Phase/README.md

 ### Mincing

-Once the haplotig placement file and A-B phae block pairings are done, the primary contigs are minced at phase block boundaries.
+Once the haplotig placement file and A-B phase block pairings are done, the primary contigs are minced at phase block boundaries.
 Mincing allows Hi-C reads to be mapped to each pair of phase block so that the density of Hi-C connections can be used to assign blocks to the same phase.

         job_dir/
         ├── mince/